ricalo/blog/_posts/2019-09-13-aide-freenas-jail.md

 !/usr/share/openssl/man/mandoc.db
 ```

-Check the [file comparison page][1] on GitHub to identify the changes to the
+Check the [file comparison page][1]{: target="external"} on GitHub to identify
-default configuration.
+the changes to the default configuration.

 AIDE should report differences in the files the next time it runs.
 This is
 expected because of the updated configuration.